Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 A cartoon image containing silhouettes of people in front of a rainbow skyscraper.

-The assumption that autistic children have intellectual disabilities is a prevalent stereotype.
+The assumption that children with autism have intellectual disabilities is also a prevalent stereotype.
 While some may have specific intellectual challenges, many have average or above-average intelligence.
-Autism primarily affects social communication, and intelligence levels vary significantly, as you would find in allistic children.
+Autism primarily affects social communication, and intelligence levels vary significantly, just as they do in children without autism.

 Savants

-The portrayal of all autistic individuals as possessing exceptional savant abilities is also misleading.
-While some exhibit extraordinary skills in specific areas, it does not represent the entire autism spectrum.
-Most individuals have a wide range of strengths and challenges.
+The portrayal of all individuals with autism as possessing exceptional savant abilities is also misleading.
+While some do exhibit extraordinary skills in specific areas, this does not reflect the entire autism spectrum.
+Most individuals with autism have a wide range of strengths and challenges, just like anyone else.
+It’s important to recognize that non-stereotypical autism exists, too.
+Many children on the spectrum defy these limited portrayals and express themselves in wonderfully varied ways.

 Another stereotyped behavior in autism is that of being socially awkward, withdrawn, or uninterested in social interaction.
 This is patently untrue.
-Many autistic folk desire social connections and are able to establish meaningful relationships.
+Many people with autism desire social connections and are able to establish meaningful relationships.
 Some may have difficulties communicating effectively, while others may have excellent communication skills.
+Just like social preferences vary among all children, they also vary within the autism community.

-Another stereotype suggests that all autistic individuals are rigid and resistant to change.
-It has been well documented that preferences for routine and predictability vary among autistic children, depending on where they sit on the spectrum and their individual circumstances.
+Another stereotype suggests that all individuals with autism are rigid and resistant to change.
+While it’s true that children with autism tend to find comfort in routine, preferences for structure and predictability vary greatly, depending on their individual circumstances and where they sit on the spectrum.

 Society often perpetuates harmful stereotypes about autism that can have far-reaching consequences.
-The negative impact of these stereotypes manifests in numerous ways, limiting educational opportunities, fostering employment discrimination, promoting social exclusion, and impeding access to healthcare and support services.
+The negative impact of these stereotypes manifests in numerous ways, from limiting educational opportunities, fostering employment discrimination, and promoting social exclusion to impeding access to healthcare and support services.
 Here are some of the most common consequences.

 One of the most significant impacts of autism stereotypes is limited educational opportunities.
-Stereotypes portray autistic children as incapable of learning or being successful academically, which leads to low expectations from educators, administrators, and peers.
-As a result, autistic students may be denied access to mainstream classrooms or subjected to inappropriate educational placements, impeding their intellectual and social development.
+Stereotypes portray children with autism as incapable of learning or being successful academically, which leads to low expectations from educators, administrators, and peers.
+These kinds of assumptions often stem from a narrow focus on autism stereotypical behaviors, ignoring the broad diversity within the spectrum.
+As a result, individuals with autism may be denied access to mainstream classrooms or subjected to inappropriate educational placements, hindering not only their intellectual and social development but also their confidence and sense of belonging.

-Another major consequence is social exclusion and bullying, robbing autistic children of meaningful relationships and connections while also lowering their self-esteem and damaging their ability to trust others.
+Another major consequence is social exclusion and bullying, robbing children with autism of meaningful relationships and connections while also lowering their self-esteem and damaging their ability to trust others.

 Preconceived notions about social awkwardness or lack of interest in social interaction perpetuate isolation and loneliness.
 These stereotypes create barriers to forming friendships and participating fully in social activities, leading to a diminished quality of life.

-Ignorance about autism and the bullying of autistic individuals are often related.
-Bullying autistic children is often a fearful response from allistic children who don’t understand autistic behavior and meet it with derision and cruelty.
-This seriously impacts autistic children’s ability to connect meaningfully and has a long-lasting impact on their self-esteem.
+Ignorance about autism and the bullying of individuals with autism are often related.
+Many times, bullying stems from fear or discomfort, especially from children without autism who don’t understand autistic behavior and respond with derision or cruelty.
+This seriously impacts children with autism ability to connect meaningfully and has a long-lasting impact on their self-esteem.

-If you feel your allistic child may be a bully who is contributing to the social exclusion of an autistic child, here are some tips on how to sensitize them:
+If you feel your child may be a bully who is contributing to the social exclusion of a child with autism, here are some tips on how to overcome stereotypes, build empathy, and encourage kindness:

 • Educate your child on autism.